rbalicki2/type-driven-development/README.md

 This means that an object of type `MyState` cannot have any extra properties.
 (This is similar to `$Shape`, but also does not make every field optional!)

-## Getting Started
+## Part 1: Leaning on flow for refactoring

-As we get started, please check out the tags `v1`, `v2`, etc. depending on the step you are on, and run `npm run flow:watch` and `npm start`.
+As we get started, please check out the tags `v1.1`, `v1.2`, etc. depending on the step you are on, and run `npm run flow:watch` and `npm start`.
 Navigate to `localhost:3000`.

-### Problem definition

-We will be doing our work in the context of the following use case:
+In this problem, we will do the following:

 * A two page form, each of which has two textual inputs.
 * A next button, which, when pressed:
-  * Determines whether there are errors.
+  * Determines whether there are errors on that page.
 If there are errors, they render.
   * If there are no errors, transitions to the next page, OR makes a mocked API request.

+### Step 1: Defining our types and some utility functions

+> This is tag `v1.1`

+We define all of our types in `src/form/form-types` and some utility functions in `src/form/form-utilities`.
+We will be doing our work in the context of the following use case:

+### Step 2: Writing the components

+> This is tag `v1.2`

+Now, we create the components `src/form/index.jsx`, `src/form/Page1.jsx` and `src/form/Page2.jsx`.
+In addition, we define the pages in `src/form/form-pages`.

+### Step 3: Introduce a typo

+> This is tag `v1.3`

+Now, we introduce a type in `idealOccupation`.
+Note that `flow` complains, although the form still runs.
+The only way we know that an error had occured is that the API request fails!

+In addition, if `idealOccupation` had been an optional field, we potentially never would have known that the form was broken!
+We would only have noticed later, when the `idealOccupation` column was not populated in the database.

+### Step 4: Introduce a refactor

+> This is tags `v1.4.1` and `v1.4.2`

+Now, we introduce a refactor.

+* **tag `v1.4.1`**: If we remove a field, we are essentially introducing a typo.
+However, we will fix it from the other side: instead of fixing the typo, we remove all references to the old field.
+(Fixing the type errors is left as an exercise to the reader, and will be done during the demo.)
+* **tag `v1.4.2`**: If we add a field, flow will imperfectly guide us through adding more fields to the rest of the code.

+## Part 2: Using Union types for to prevent logic errors

+As we get started, please check out the tags `v2.1`, `v2.2`, etc. depending on the step you are on, and run `npm run flow:watch` and `npm start`.
+Navigate to `localhost:3000`.

 ### Step 1: Defining our types

+> This is tag `v2.1`

+We will define our primary types: `Customer` and `Status`, which is a union of `VisibleStatus` and `InvisibleStatus`.

+### Step 2: Writing the components

+> This is tag `v2.2`

+We create our components: a top level component, a left-hand side visibility selector, and a right-hand side preferred name input.

+### Step 3: Attempting to introduce logic errors

-> This is tag `v1`
+> This is tag `v2.3`

-We
+Now, we attempt to simplify the code in a few places that could introduce logic errors.
+Note how flow complains!